 - Hot Tub Time: Be mindful of your time in a shared hot tub, especially if others are waiting to use it.
 Limit your soak to a reasonable time, such as 20-30 minutes, to ensure everyone can enjoy the hot tub.

 - Use Towels: Always have a towel nearby to dry off and avoid dripping water everywhere when you exit.

 Hot Tub Don’ts

 - Avoid bringing food and drinks: It’s best to enjoy your snacks and beverages away from the hot tub.
 Spills can not only make the water dirty but could also damage the hot tub’s components.

-- No pets or unsupervised children: For safety reasons and to maintain a clean environment, keep your pets and young children out of the shared hot tub unless they are closely supervised by an adult.
+- No pets or unsupervised children: For safety reasons, and to maintain a clean environment, keep your pets and young children out of the shared hot tub unless an adult closely supervises them.